What inspired me to write the series, Still Life with Memories?

 Then I will stop asking myself, Where am I, because the answer will present itself at once.
 This is home.
 This, my bench.
 The dent in its leather cushion has my shape.
 Here I am, at times turbulent, at times serene.
 I am ready to play.
 I am music.”

 This novel starts out at 1970, when she starts to succumb to her illness, and goes a generation back, to 1941, the time that she and Lenny first fell in love.
 This is the story of their love.

-And the next in the series, my WWII Romantic Suspense novel Dancing with Air, shows her at her peak, back in the months leading to D-Day:
+And my new release, Dancing with Air, shows her at her peak, back in the months leading to D-Day:

 Then—just over the plaintive bleating of the sheep and the chaotic blasts rocking the mine—came a different sound.
 I listened to it in disbelief.
 It was the most wonderful sound in the entire world: a hum, the low, familiar hum of my Harley.